Estonian government-in-exile: Failure to reestablish independence

-The Committee determined that Vares' appointment as Prime Minister by Päts had been illegal and that Uluots had assumed the President's duties from June 21, 1940, onwards.
-On June 21, 1944, in his capacity as Prime Minister in duties of the President, Uluots appointed Otto Tief as deputy prime minister.
-On September 18, 1944, Uluots, suffering from cancer, named Otto Tief the Acting Prime Minister and appointed a Government which consisted of 11 members.
+The committee determined that Vares' appointment as prime minister by Päts had been illegal and that Uluots had ascended as prime minister in duties of the president from June 21, 1940, onwards.
+On June 21, 1944, Uluots appointed Otto Tief as deputy prime minister.
+On September 18, 1944, Uluots, suffering from cancer, named Otto Tief the acting prime minister and appointed a government which consisted of 11 members.
 On September 20, 1944, Uluots, in failing health, departed for Sweden.
 Tief assumed office in accordance with the constitution and took the opportunity with the departure of the Germans to declare the legitimate Estonian government restored.
 Most of members of this government left from Tallinn on September 21 and Tief on September 22.
 As reported by the Royal Institute of International Affairs: on September 21 the Estonian national government was proclaimed, Estonian forces seized the government buildings in Toompea and ordered the German forces to leave.
 The flag of Germany was replaced with the Estonian tricolour in the Pikk Hermann flag tower.
 Tief's government, however, failed to keep control, as Estonian military units led by Johan Pitka clashed with both Germans and Soviets.
 On September 22 the Soviets took control of Tallinn and took the Estonian flag down.

 Flight ahead of Soviet forces

 The Tief government fled Tallinn.
-The last meeting was held in Põgari village on September 22.
+The last meeting was held in the village of Põgari on September 22.
 However, the boat which was to rendezvous to evacuate them across the Baltic developed engine trouble and failed to arrive in time.
 Most of the members and officials, including Tief, were caught, jailed, deported, or executed by the advancing Soviets.
 Tief managed to survive a decade in Siberia and died back in Estonia in 1976.
 Only Kaarel Liidak, Minister of Agriculture, died in hiding on January 16, 1945.